adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* The LRS MUST support all of the endpoints described in [this section](#datatransfer).
+* The LRS MUST support all of the resources described in [this section](#datatransfer).
-* If the LRS implements OAuth 1.0, the LRS MUST also support all of the OAuth endpoints described in [Section 6.4.2 OAuth Authorization Scope](#oauthscope).
+* If the LRS implements OAuth 1.0, the LRS MUST also support all of the OAuth resources described in [Section 6.4.2 OAuth Authorization Scope](#oauthscope).
-* The LRS MAY support additional endpoints not described in this specification.
+* The LRS MAY support additional resources not described in this specification.
-* Past, current and future versions of this specification do not and will not define endpoints with path segments starting 'extensions/'.
-LRSs supporting additional endpoints not defined in this specification SHOULD define those endpoints with path segments starting 'extensions/'.
+* Past, current and future versions of this specification do not and will not define resource endpoints with path segments starting 'extensions/'.
+LRSs supporting additional resources not defined in this specification SHOULD define their endpoints with path segments starting 'extensions/'.

 <a name="stmtres"/>